Felice63/React-Notes-1/README.md

 > `const root = ReactDOM.createRoot(document.getElementById('root'));`
 > `root.render(<Car />);`

-### A note about const versus let variable keywords:
+### A note about `const` versus `let` variable keywords:
-> As a general rule, variables in React should use the `const` keyword instead of `let` unless the data value if the variable is being direcly manipulated.
+> As a general rule, variables in React should use the `const` keyword instead of `let` unless the data value of the variable is being direcly manipulated.
 In that case `let` should be used.
 For example, a conditional is being defined on the variable using an `if` statement, or `for` loop.
-Use `let` instead.
+Then use `let` instead.

 - Components are separate React functions, that can be thought of as "parts" of the page, or "templates".